samsch/samuelscheiderich.com/source/_posts/2018-08-31-how-to-setup-webpack-v4.md

     "dev": "webpack-dev-server --mode development --open",
 ```

-> If you were still running `http-server`, you can stop that process since webpack-dev-server now includes that functionality.
+> If you are still running a static server like `http-server` or `live-server`, you can stop that process since webpack-dev-server includes that functionality.

 Now when you run `npm run dev`, webpack-dev-server will start a file server with the contents of `dist/`, Webpack will run, and automatically run again any time a file that is bundled is saved.
 Additionally, webpack-dev-server includes some extra code which causes the browser to refresh any time the code rebuilds.
 With the `--open` option included, it will also open your browser to show the index.html file.